xen-glyph/glyph/README.md

 # glyph
-Glyph: Secure.
+Secure.
 Portable.
 Connected.
 A modular field computer built for the real world.